Top 10 Shade Tolerant Coral Bells Varieties

-Discover why these fabulous shade tolerant beauties are some of the best-kept secrets in the garden.
-You’re going to wonder how you ever got along without these powerhouse plants!
+Discover why these fabulous, easy to grow, shade tolerant coral bells varieties are some of the best-kept secrets in the garden.

 Once you start growing coral bells, you won’t be able to stop.
 Yet they are among the most underused plants in the garden.
 These charmers (also known as heucheras) are shade tolerant, their foliage is striking and their blooms attract hummingbirds.
 Trust me: You’re going to wonder how you ever got along without these powerhouse plants.
 There are dozens of varieties of coral bells out there, so think of this list as a starting point.
 Once you figure out what you’re drawn to—orange leaves, red blooms, variegated foliage—start looking around for more.
 The sheer number of options will blow you away, and then you can start spreading the news to others!